sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 The most famous one is called `Helm`.
 If you want to use docker-compose in kubernetes, you can install another tool called `kompose` that translates docker-compose formatted YAML to kubernetes formatted Yaml.

 Each of these tools main purpose are just helping you to format your YAML in a certain way.
 Helm already has a lot of these templates built in.

+GUI

+There are a lot of web GUI tools that lets you view and control Kubernetes from Browser.
+Kubernetes has its official one called `dashboard`.
+The problem with GUI tools is regarding seurity.
+There have been cases when outsider got access to companies kubernetes cluster.
+You can follow some security measures such as running GUI on a ranfom high port, putting some kind of proxy authentication in between etc.